February 26 incident: Okada Keisuke

 The attack on Okada consisted of 280 men from the 1st Infantry Regiment led by 1st Lieutenant Yasuhide Kurihara.

 The troops surrounded the Prime Minister's Residence and forced its guards to open the gates.
 Upon entering the compound and attempting to find the prime minister, however, they were fired upon by four policemen.
 All four were killed after wounding six of the rebel soldiers, but the gunfire succeeded in warning Okada of the danger.
 He was taken into hiding by his brother-in-law, Colonel Denzō Matsuo.
 Matsuo, who was said to have resembled Okada, was then discovered and killed by the troops.
 The soldiers compared Matsuo's wounded face to a picture of the prime minister and concluded that they had succeeded in their mission.
-Okada escaped the next day, but this fact was kept a secret and he played no further role in the incident.
+Okada escaped the next day, but that fact was kept a secret, and he played no further role in the incident.
 After Matsuo's death, Kurihara's men assumed guard positions around the compound.
 They were joined by sixty men from the 3rd Imperial Guard (see below).

 Seizure of the Ministry of War

-Kiyosada Kōda, accompanied by Muranaka, Isobe, and others, led 160 men to seize control of the Minister of War's residence, the Ministry of War itself and the General Staff Office.
-Once this had been accomplished, they entered the residence and asked to see Minister Kawashima.
+Captain Kiyosada Kōda, accompanied by Muranaka, Isobe, and others, led 160 men to seize control of the Minister of War's residence, the Ministry of War itself and the General Staff Office.
+Once that had been accomplished, they entered the residence and asked to see Minister Kawashima.
 When they were admitted to see him at 06:30, they read their manifesto aloud and handed him a document in which they made numerous demands of the army, including: